 Educational visits and visitors can enhance the R.E. curriculum.
 These visits provide rich opportunities for children and young people to learn about things that matter in the lives of local people and the wider world.

-- Our Chair of Governors and local vicar John Alessi comes into school to deliver key worships for the main Christian Festivals.
+- Our Governor and local vicar John Alessi comes into school to deliver key worships for the main Christian Festivals.
 Vicar John also delivers worships linked to key themes i.e. Black History Month – Rosa Parkes.

 - Bishop Jeff has visited school and discussed his role in the church, delivered a worship and also visited children in their classrooms to answer questions.